pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_nons.md

 $( "number" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_sign
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_sin
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_hypot

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Math.sign', 'Math.sign']